invisiblymuted/bonded/replit.md

 Preferred communication style: Simple, everyday language.
-Prefers warm, inviting design (peach/orange color palette with blue accents) All icons should use the GradientIcon component for blue-to-orange gradient effect (matching the BondedLogo heart)
+Prefers warm, inviting design (peach/orange color palette with blue accents) All icons should use the GradientIcon component for blue-to-orange gradient effect (matching the BondedLogo heart) Primary action buttons (Create Connection, Send, etc.) should use the btn-gradient class for blue-to-orange gradient styling

 ## Recent Updates